 6. closed eyes

-Ask the participants to close their eyes and only answer a question with "yes" or "no".
-For a "yes", the participants hold their hand up to the camera with their thumb pointing upwards.
-A thumb pointing downwards means "no".
+Ask the participants to close their eyes and only answer a question with “yes” or “no”.
+For a “yes”, the participants hold their hand in front of the camera with their thumb pointing upwards.
+A thumb pointing downwards means “no”.
 You can use this method to quickly obtain authentic feedback.
-It is also suitable for a quick mood assessment: "I know what the next steps are?".
-It can also be used to ask about current needs: "I urgently need a break."
+It is also suitable for a quick mood assessment: “I realise what the next steps are?”.
+It can also be used to ask about current needs: “I urgently need a break.”

 7. speed dating